Baltic Sea Tension Could Rise With NATO Expansion

 According to the Russian leader, the entry of nations threatens Russia’s security, as the country will be surrounded by NATO not only by land, but also by sea.

-That’s because Russia has 2 strategic exits to the Baltic Sea, an important navigation route to the Atlantic Ocean and access to Saint Petersburg, the 2nd largest city in the country.
+That’s because Russia has 2 strategic exits to the Baltic Sea, an important navigation route to the Atlantic Ocean and access to Saint Petersburg, the country’s 2nd largest city.
 They are: the port of Saint Petersburg and the Russian enclave of Kaliningrad.

 The last territory lies between Lithuania and Poland.
 It used to belong to Germany, but it has been under Russian control since its takeover by Soviet troops in 1945, during World War II.
 The enclave acts as the headquarters of the Russian Navy’s Baltic Fleet.